araujoviana/binary-float-to-decimal/README.md

 4.  **Compile the program**:

     ```bash
-    make
+    make # for generating a executable
+    make doc # for generating the Doxygen documentation
     ```

-After these steps, the executable `BinaryFloatToDecimal` will be created in the `build` directory.
+After these steps, the executable `BinaryFloatToDecimal` will be created in the `build` directory, and the Doxygen documentation will be created in the `build/doc/doxygen/html/index.html` file.

 ### Running the Program